 This is to make the user safe and for a better experience when using the chair.

-Most standard wheelchairs have a capacity of 250 to 300 pounds.
+Most standard electric wheelchairs have a capacity of 250 to 300 pounds.
 Bariatric or heavy-duty electric wheelchairs have weight capacities that from 300 pounds and up.

 Wheelchair users spend a great deal of time sitting in an electric wheelchair.
 Because of this, you want to make sure that you are as comfortable as possible.
 You can do this by making sure you have the right seat cushion.

-Electric wheelchairs come in many different styles of seats and backrests.
+The best Electric wheelchairs come in many different styles of seats and backrests.
 Some backrests are high and even recline, while others are low.
 The same holds true for materials.

 To make sitting even more comfortable users frequently use a seat cushion made for wheelchairs.
 They come in all different types of materials and cushion materials like gel, air, and a combination of both.